Biogas Production ebook horizontal banner ad.

 More Information About Digesters Around the Web

-A biogas digester (also known as a biogas plant) is a large tank where inside Biogas is produced through the decomposition/breakdown of organic matter through a process called anaerobic digestion.
+A biogas digester (also known as a biogas plant) is a large tank where Biogas is produced through the decomposition/breakdown of organic matter through a process called anaerobic digestion.

 It’s called a digester because organic material is eaten and digested by bacteria to produce biogas.

 Biogas is produced by the breaking down of organic, biodegradable waste or material (also known as biomass) such as vegetables, leaves, grass, weeds, leftover food scraps and such.
-When this organic breakdown happens it produces a gas, called biogas. via nrcs.usda.gov
+When this organic breakdown happens, it produces a gas called biogas. via nrcs.usda.gov

 A digester is a huge vessel [sometimes egg-shaped] where chemical or biological reactions are carried out.
 These are used in different types of process industries. via wikipedia